Resources for Studying the Bible

-Reasons To Read the Bible
+Reasons To Study the Bible

 But here it is in a nutshell:

-In this one book, you will find the encouragement, grace, love, and purpose you crave in your life.
-You will discover what’s right and wrong.
 It will show you how to be courageous and will direct you through life’s challenges.
 You will read about people who messed up big time and how God still used them in mighty ways.

 My excuse: I find that if I can’t– DON’T do it first thing in the morning, (an early appointment, I forget, some emergency comes up…) I tend to just go on with my day.
-I treat it as if it’s a morning appointment that I can miss.

 Three other common culprits: